Cash vs. Credit: Which to use?

 1 Web access is needed to use the Mobile app.
 Check with your service provider for details on specific fees and charges.

-2 Claims of unauthorized use or for $0 fraud liability are subject to verification and investigation.
+2 Claims of unauthorized use and liability for unauthorized charges are subject to investigation and verification.

 3 Some activity may continue, including returns, credits, payments, interest, dispute adjustments, other account fees, purchase transactions during system downtime and certain other exempted transactions.

 We hope you found this helpful.
 Our content is not intended to provide legal, investment or financial advice or to indicate that a particular Capital One product or service is available or right for you.
 For specific advice about your unique circumstances, consider talking with a qualified professional.